ajayan-nitkkr/INF553-YelpProject/README.md

 # INF553-Yelp Dataset Challenge
-Determining Future Health Score for Businesses for Restaurants in the USA
+Determining Future Health Score for Businesses/Restaurants in the USA
 Stakeholders: Yelp, Government

 What you plan to do?